KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * What tools would you use to find a performance bug in your code?
 * Explain the difference between layout, painting and compositing.
 * What are some ways you may improve your website's scrolling performance?
+* Fonts influence on the performacne.
+Options to optimize it